Undergraduate Course Catalog 2014-2015

 The services of the Fellowships Office are available to undergraduates, graduate students, and alumni of the University.
 The Fellowships Office holds membership in the National Association of Fellowships Advisors.
 For more information, please contact Dr. Richard Parks, director, Fellowships Office, 207 Hood House, (603) 862-0733; e-mail: Richard.Parks@unh.edu.

 In keeping with this research University’s mission to create and disseminate knowledge, UNH’s Hamel Center for Undergraduate Research offers undergraduates—working in concert with UNH faculty mentors—both funding and administrative support for individually designed academic projects ranging from laboratory research to humanist scholarship and fine and performing arts creations.
-Once completed, projects and their student authors may receive further support from the Hamel Center for presentations at national and international conferences and for online publication in the undergraduate research journal, Inquiry.
+Once projects are completed, student researchers may receive further support from the Hamel Center for presentations at national and international conferences and for online publication in UNH's undergraduate research journal, Inquiry.

 Initially known as UROP (Undergraduate Research Opportunities Program), the Hamel Center for Undergraduate Research currently offers year-round academic opportunities both in the U.S. and abroad via competitive grant applications.
-Undergraduate Research Awards (URAs) are available each semester, including January Term (research time commitment is flexible); Summer Undergraduate Research Fellowships (SURFs) for the U.S. and abroad offer support for summer research between academic years; and the International Research Opportunities Program (IROP), a research summer abroad under the direction of both a UNH mentor and a colleague at the research location, offers nearly unlimited possibilities for exploration of any topic anywhere in the world..).
+Undergraduate Research Awards (URAs) are available each semester, including January term (research time commitment is flexible); Summer Undergraduate Research Fellowships (SURFs) for the U.S. offer support for full-time summer research between academic years; and the SURF Abroad and International Research Opportunities Program (IROP) offer support for rising seniors to conduct summer research abroad.
 Also, by registering for INCO 590, Student Research Experience, or INCO 790, Advanced Research Experience, students can work directly with faculty members while receiving academic credit and support for research expenses.

 Grants from the Hamel Center for Undergraduate Research open doors on real-world disciplinary practice, graduate school, post-baccalaureate fellowships, and professional careers; undergraduate research develops first-hand knowledge of the world and one’s place in it.
-For information about all awards, programs, and Inquiry, contact the Hamel Center for Undergraduate Research, 209 Hood House, (603) 862-4323, or visit the website at www.unh.edu/undergrad-research.
+For information about all awards, programs, and the Inquiry journal, contact the Hamel Center for Undergraduate Research, 209 Hood House, (603) 862-4323, or visit the website at www.unh.edu/undergrad-research.

 Currently, there are more than 50 different departments from all five of the University's undergraduate schools and colleges offering honors-in-major programs.
 Academic work for honors in major requires a minimum of 16 credits, at least four of which will be devoted to a senior thesis project.
 Students should familiarize themselves with their departments' requirements and should meet with their departmental honors liaison (http://www.unh.edu/honors-program/liaisons.html).
 After successful completion of the program, students will earn an honors designation on their transcripts and diplomas.